On the connection between microscopic description and memory effects in open quantum system dynamics: System-environment information exchange and quantum Markovianity

 Besides the rigorous definition of quantum (non)-Markovian dynamics rooted in the information exchange between the open system and the environment, the trace distance also provides us with a clear physical picture motivating the possible occurrence of memory effects.
 The contractivity of the trace distance under CPTP maps, along with the triangular inequality, allows us to upper bound the trace distance variation in Eq.(\ref{eq:variation}) via \cite{Laine2010b,Breuer2016}

 with

 here $\rho_S(s) = \mbox{tr}_E\left\{\rho_{SE}(s)\right\}$ ($\rho_E(s)=\mbox{tr}_S\left\{\rho_{SE}(s)\right\}$) denotes the reduced system (environmental) state at time $s$ obtained from the global state $\rho_{SE}(s)\in \mathcal{S}(\mathcal{H}_{SE})$.
-The terms at the right hand side (r.h.s.) of the previous inequality describe, respectively, the total correlations in the two global states $\rho^1_{SE}(s)$ and $\rho^2_{SE}(s)$ and the difference between the two environmental states $\rho^1_{E}(s)$ and $\rho^2_{E}(s)$ at time $s$; the labels $1$ and $2$ refer to the two different initial reduced system states $\rho^1_S(0)$ and $\rho^2_S(0)$.
-Crucially, Eq.(\ref{eq:bound}) relates the trace distance between open system states with quantities that are referred to the system-environment correlations and the environmental state, and that are thus associated with some information lying outside the open system itself.
-On the one hand, this provides us with an explanation of the physical origin of memory effects in quantum dynamics, as an increase of trace distance at time $t$, $\Delta_S(t,s)>0$, is necessarily linked to the presence, at the previous time $s$, of system-environment correlations and/or to differences in the environmental states due to the different initial conditions.
+The terms at the right hand side (r.h.s.) of the previous inequality describe, respectively, the difference between the two environmental states $\rho^1_{E}(s)$ and $\rho^2_{E}(s)$ at time $s$ and the total correlations in the two global states $\rho^1_{SE}(s)$ and $\rho^2_{SE}(s)$; the labels $1$ and $2$ refer to the two different initial reduced system states $\rho^1_S(0)$ and $\rho^2_S(0)$.
+Crucially, Eq.(\ref{eq:bound}) relates the trace distance between open system states with quantities that refer to the system-environment correlations and the environmental state, and that are thus associated with some information lying outside the open system itself.
+On the one hand, this provides us with an explanation of the physical origin of memory effects in quantum dynamics, as an increase in the trace distance at time $t$, $\Delta_S(t,s)>0$, is necessarily linked to the presence, at the previous time $s$, of system-environment correlations and/or to differences in the environmental states due to the different initial conditions.
 On the other hand, in a complementary way, we can use the bound in Eq.(\ref{eq:bound}) as a starting point to gain some quantitative information about the system-environment correlations and the changes in the environment established by the interaction, via measurements performed on the reduced system only \cite{Mazzola2012,Smirne2013,Campbell2019}.